awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/disaster/ec2-instance/_index.en.md

 weight = 7
 +++

-To connect the applicaiton to the newly promoted Aurora Database in the us-west-1 region, we need to modify the `Passive-Secondary` web application's configuration.
+To connect the application to the newly promoted Aurora Database in the us-west-1 region, we need to modify the `Passive-Secondary` web application's configuration.

 ### Connecting the Application